Undergraduate Life Science Research at RU

-Students interested in research at Rutgers University have several ways to get involved.
+Students interested in life science research at Rutgers University have several ways to get involved.
 The most common way is by registering for research credit through their major or a credit-bearing program (such as the ARESTY RA program).
-In some cases, research may be required to complete for their major or can substitute for a requirement, such as in Biological Sciences, where it can count as an upper-level life science elective credit and fulfil one lab requirement.
-Additionally, students can gain hands-on lab experience through summer research or internship programs, volunteering, or securing paid positions.
+In some cases, research may be required to complete for their major or can substitute for a requirement, such as in Biological Sciences, where it can count as an upper-level life science elective credit and fulfill one lab requirement.
+Additionally, students can gain hands-on lab experience through summer research or internship programs, volunteering, or securing paid positions that they can also add to their resume.
+If you’re an undergraduate student at Rutgers University participating in research can be a rewarding way to enhance your education and prepare for future career opportunities!

 To find research opportunities that align with your academic interests and goals, follow these steps: